ilias-sp/Twitch-Chat-Bot-PHP/README.md

 !addperiodicmsg: used to add some message to periodically sent out in the chat.

 !removeperiodicmsg: used to remove a message from the list of messages periodically sent out in the chat.
 You need to type the whole sentence that you want to remove, exactly as  is when you see it in chat.

+!makepoll: used to create a new poll.
+Command syntax is expected to be: !makepoll <poll duration in seconds> <free text describing the poll and the available options to vote (options need to be numeric and less than 5 digits, meaning up to 99999)>

+!cancelpoll: used to cancel the active poll.

 # USER COMMANDS: